THE RAMBLINGS OF AN

 improvement during the term of President George W. Bush from 2001 to

-2009, but I believe President Barack Obama is not good for the
+2009, but I believe President Barack Obama was not good for the

 sailors in the world serving in our military services today but they